PlayerGhost/BluePocket/README.md

 # BluePocket
-A mobile app for managing income and expenses
+A Mobile app for managing income and expenses